 Coca-Cola fell 1.2 percent to $38.09 yesterday in New York.
 The shares have gained 8.9 percent this year.

 Closely held Spotify is seeking to raise $100 million to $200 million from investors in a funding round that would value the company as high as $4 billion, people with knowledge of the situation said in May.
-The company was recruiting investors including Goldman Sachs Group Inc. (GS), the people said then.
+The company was recruiting investors including Goldman Sachs Group Inc. (GS:US), the people said then.

 The service, based in London, has been expanding to new territories and seeking to add artists as it faces competition from rivals including Rdio Inc. It raised $100 million last year from investors including DST Global, Accel Partners and Kleiner Perkins Caufield & Byers.